Vjmorrison/ClassroomQuest/README.md

 Personalization
 ---------------
+The Whitelist of email addresses or base email addresses is added in the config.ini file.
+Your first admin email should also be added there.

 Since there are very limited admin personalization controls yet within the app, all visual and formatting changes must be done in code.

 Main.py: The core Python class for handling web requests.
 If a different handler is required (admin, charactersheet, etc..) it is detailed at the bottom of main.py.